 Jack Gold took a position as head of A&R at United Artists Records in 1963 and signed Goldsboro to a contract.
 UA gave him more freedom to write and record his own songs, and the new deal was immediately fruitful: "See the Funny Little Clown" was a hit in March 1964, squeezing into the top ten just as The Beatles were taking over the American charts.
 Bobby hesitated to leave Orbison, but Roy gave his blessing, saying he could come back anytime and play guitar for him.
 "Whenever He Holds You," another Goldsboro original, hit the top 40 in May, followed by the Burt Bacharach-Hal David song "Me Japanese Boy I Love You," which didn't fare as well.
 Bobby was uncomfortable recording in New York, preferring the looser southern atmosphere to the stricter union musicians he found himself working with in the big city.
 By the end of the year he was doing all of his sessions in Nashville.

 Bobby had a knack for delivering a tender ballad, but after the fourth United Artists single fell short of the charts, he was ready to pick up the tempo.
 "Little Things" hit big in early 1965, featuring harmony vocals by Ray Stevens, often found hanging out at recording studios in Nashville, whether making his own music or sitting in with others.
-Perhaps as a result of the Nashville surroundings, "Voodoo Woman" was Bobby's first hit with a country-rock feel, a style he would lean closer to some years later.
+Perhaps as a result of the Nashville surroundings, "Voodoo Woman" was Goldsboro's first hit with a country-rock feel, a style he would lean closer to some years later.
 "If You've Got a Heart" and "It's Too Late" were other uptempo mid-'60s hits.
-"Broomstick Cowboy" caused a minor controversy in '65 (the year "protest" songs became the hot trend with the emergence of Bob Dylan, Barry McGuire and other folk-rockers).
+"Broomstick Cowboy" caused a minor controversy in '65 (the year "protest" songs became the hot trend with folk-rockers like Bob Dylan and Barry McGuire).
 Its lyrics told a story of a young boy who would grow to be a man, but the line 'one day you'll have to learn to hate, you'll have to learn to kill,' when taken out of context, made programmers nervous and the record met with resistance.

 Bobby displayed great range in his songwriting during these years.
 He wrote all of his hits between 1965 and 1967 and began taking more control in the studio, co-producing most of the sessions with Bob Montgomery.
 Then came "Honey," composed by Bobby Russell and first released by Bob Shane of the recently disbanded Kingston Trio.
 After the original stalled, Bobby's version came out and took off quickly, spending five weeks at number one in April and May 1968, hitting the top of the country charts as well.
 An appearance on The Mike Douglas Show at about that time would lead to a new career path.
 Bobby's personality clicked with Mike's, and he was invited back to co-host the show for an entire week (a trademark of Douglas's shows, the most fondly remembered being the week John Lennon and Yoko Ono co-hosted in February 1972).
 Appearing dozens of times over the next few years, he began to get the hang of the talk and variety show game.